Tracycccc/tracy-data-visualization/README.md

 Here is my work in Telling Stories with Data.
 ### Data visualization critiques
 #### Critique by Design
 This assignment contains two parts.
-Firstly, it uses Stephen Few's [Data Visualization Effectiveness Profile](http://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf) to evaluate the [Food Insecurity by Household Characteristics](https://www.ers.usda.gov/webdocs/charts/80061/insecurity.png?v=5479.7) by USDA.
+Firstly, it used Stephen Few's [Data Visualization Effectiveness Profile](http://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf) to evaluate the [Food Insecurity by Household Characteristics](https://www.ers.usda.gov/webdocs/charts/80061/insecurity.png?v=5479.7) by USDA.
 Then it redesigned the visualization using the original data.

 [Assignment 3 & 4: Critique by design](/Critique by design.md)